General Requirements for Graduation

 Global Studies Degree Designation

 Most of the requirements of the Global Studies Degree Designation can be met while the student pursues their chosen degree requirements as stated in their chosen degree program or transfer guidelines.
-Students accomplish this by selecting particular courses to meet their graduation, departmental and distribution course requirements, in addition to selecting particular elective courses.
-Courses that meet these requirements are designated in the MCCC College Catalog as a satisfier course for the Global Studies Degree Designation.”
+Students accomplish this by selecting courses from an approved list of satisfier courses offered from multiple disciplines to meet their graduation, departmental and distribution course requirements, in addition to selecting particular elective courses to fulfill the Global Studies Degree Designation course requirements.
+Courses that meet these requirements are designated in the MCCC College Catalog as a satisfier course for the Global Studies Degree Designation.
+The remaining requirements are completed through activities approved by the Global Studies Coordinator.

 Global Studies Curriculum Outcomes